gokhangokcen1/ossu-journey/README.md

 # Open Source Society University (OSSU) Journey
 ### I started this journey in `August 2023`
-### I am a sophomore electrical and electronics engineering student.
+### I am an electrical and electronics engineering student.
 Apart from my college courses, I want to improve myself in computer science and that's why I started OSSU.

 # Intro CS
 - [x] I learn C at my college.
 So, I have some programming basic knowledge.
 I skipped `Python for everybody`